The Plant Phenomics and Genomics Research Data Repository: Data Submission

 The PGP repository accepts submissions from the European plant science community.
 The web-based submission tool for small datasets and Java desktop submission tool for gigabyte scale datasets use the ELIXIR Authentication and authorization infrastructure (AAI).
 A review process ensures the technical quality of data submissions.

-German Network for Bioinformatics Infrastructure (de.NBI)
+German Network for Bioinformatics Infrastructure

 The PGP repository is a part of the service portfolio of the German Crop BioGreenformatics Network (GCBN) node of the German Network for Bioinformatics Infrastructure.